owenbrown/istrue/docs/how-to-contribute.md

 # How to contribute
 We're searching for people who are passionate about using technology to create a shared reality that is free of disinformation.

-We're still searching for a problem and solution that creats deep and compelling value.
+We're still searching for a problem and solution that creates deep and compelling value.

-To contribute, read through the docs on this page, and then either [open an issue on Githb](https://github.com/owenbrown/istrue/issues) describing the changes you'd like to see, or edit our website directly.
+To prioritize and track our work, we use GitHub issues.
+Check out [our issue board](https://github.com/owenbrown/istrue/issues).

+If an issue exists describing the work you're interested in doing, consider commenting in issue.
+When you've completed the work, put in a pull request.

+If there's something new you'd like to add, create an issue.

+You're invited to also edit our website directly, without using an issue.

 ### How to I edit the website?
 Our website is generated from files in our GitHub repo.
 To update the website, you simply need to edit the files.
 To do so: